 The finest example of Rococo style wall painting - painted by the great Venetian artist Giambattista Tiepolo (1696-1770) - can be seen in the Wurzburg Residenz of Prince Bishop Karl Philipp von Greiffenklau.
 Highlights include the dramatic painting of Apollo Bringing the Bride (1750-1) in the centre of the Trepenhaus ceiling.
 This work effectively brought to a close the Italian tradition of mural art.

 Modern Mural Art

 The walls of notable public buildings have proved irresistible to painters throughout the ages, including the modern age.
+During the period 1819-23, at his farmhouse studio known as Quinta del Sordo (the "Villa of the deaf man") - situated on the banks of the Manzanares river near Madrid, Goya painted a series of murals known as the "Black Paintings", including the disturbing "Saturn Devouring his Son" (Prado Museum, Madrid).
 Daniel Maclise (1806-70) was physically exhausted by his frescoes for the the walls of Westminster Palace; John Singer Sargant was artistically worn down by the murals he composed for the Boston Public Library and the Widener Memorial Library at Harvard.
 The Spanish Impressionist Joaquin Sorolla Y Bastida (1863-1923) died less than 12 months after his 9-year stint on murals for The Hispanic Society of America, in New York.
 However, some artists thrive on murals, notably the eminent French painter Puvis de Chavannes (1824-98), who made his reputation by decorating several public buildings in Paris, such as the Pantheon, the Sorbonne and the Hotel de Ville.